This position is located in the African and Middle Eastern Division, General and International Collections Directorate, Library Services.

 We encourage qualified applicants from a variety of library, scholarly, academic, and information science backgrounds, with expertise in the appropriate regions, languages, and collections, to apply for this opportunity to support the Library’s strategy and to establish the program as a center of excellence in area studies.Learn more about this agency

 Constantly evaluates the Library's holdings in this area and seeks to acquire new collections as they become available.
-Identifies sources for new collections and information resources, secures outside funding, cultivates relationships with potential donors, and continuously seeks to improve the quality of the Library's collections and access to information in the division's area of responsibility.
+Identifies sources for new collections and continuously seeks to improve the quality of the Library's collections and access to information in the division's area of responsibility.

 Maintains personal authority and credibility in research/library communities based on a solid record of publications and professional accomplishments.
 Provides national and international leadership in accomplishing the division's mission, which includes leadership within the Library and among research libraries in the U.S. and abroad.

 Recommends strategies for integrating digital content, preservation and services into the Library's existing policy, procedures, work flow, and organizational framework for print collections.
-Assures implementation of collection development policies and procedures for traditional print collections and for digital content resources, working toward the integration of all collections and services.
+Assures implementation of collection development policies and procedures for traditional print collections and for digital content resources.
 Develops digital collections and digital access approaches, often in collaboration with colleagues inside and outside the institution.
-Manages custodial responsibilities for print and digital collections, including balancing systematic analysis, evaluation, and direction with operational requirements and work flow considerations.
+Manages custodial responsibilities for print and digital collections, including systematic analysis, evaluation, and direction with operational requirements and work flow considerations.